abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 ## Task 4: Explore Secret Scanning (READ-ONLY)

 In this task, you'll explore how secret scanning works and see how it generates alerts.
-GitHub scans repositories for known types of secrets, to prevent fraudulent use of secrets that were committed accidentally.
+GitHub scans repositories for known types of secrets to prevent fraudulent use of secrets that were committed accidentally.

-**Note**: This is a **READ-ONLY** task.
+**Note:** This is a **READ-ONLY** task.
 Please do not perform the steps in the lab environment.

 1. From your GitHub repository, click on the **Settings (1)** tab.
 Then **Advanced Security (2)**.